Alma-CFAO/PyApiFirstDemo/README.md

 Tools to write clean microservices in python without headaches. (demo project)

 This project is a demo project you can use as microservice project template.

-This project is also a bit as django ORM and connexion (flask) framework are combined together.
+This project is using django ORM and connexion (flask) framework combined together.
 You can find below all the things you can do with this project template.

 ## Project scructure